 Working from home

-If you work from home, HMRC offers two routes:
+If you work from home for at least 25 hours a month, HMRC offers two routes:

 Flat rate (simplified expenses)